 That's what this short book is about.
 We'll discuss some common situations and the tricks you can use to handle them, as well as larger problems that have no clear answer.
 Thinking hard about non-technical problems has made me a better participant in open source, and I hope these ideas can help you as well.

+I think it's necessary to say a few words about cultural context, because it matters.
 The social situations we're going to discuss are all relative to who you are, where you are, and who you interact with.
 I can observe other people's lives, but I have only one, and that is the life of someone who is generally on the top of the bell curve of the technology-industry demographic: an American white man in his late 20s.

 This is relevant.
 Emotional labor is a useful concept for understanding this area of life: in certain job roles, there are expectations about another person's emotions and tone.
 In America, baristas are usually expected to be bright and cheerful.
 Bartenders should be friendly and familiar.
 And these expectations are typically gendered: outwardly showing that you're having a bad day when you're a woman is different than when you're a man.